“Sure, I’d like to buy organic, but it’s too expensive.”

 Our modern food system produces more food, at a lower price, than at any time in history.
 But what is the true cost of cheap food?
 While at first glance cheap food fills the noble goal of helping every budget conscious American put enough food on the table, there is a dark side, particularly for the very people who consume it the most.
 Having such abundant food that’s highly processed and incredibly accessible, it turns out, has been a key driver of our rising obesity crisis and soaring healthcare costs.

 Nature, too, is starting to buckle under the intense strain of our modern food system.
-To me, “Knowing Your Food” means more than just scanning the nutritional attributes – it’s knowing what’s behind that sticker price you’re contemplating in the supermarket – and knowing what we do and don’t actually pay for when we buy conventional foods.
+To me, the phrase “Know Your Food” means more than just scanning the nutritional attributes – it’s knowing what’s behind that sticker price you’re contemplating in the supermarket – and knowing what we do and don’t actually pay for when we buy conventional foods.
 Here are a few things I hope you’ll consider:

 An Organic Fridge is for EVERYONE